EmmanuelMaduwuba/Simple-SNTP-Client/README.md

 # Simple-SNTP-Client
-The SNTP Client requests from a public SNTP server from  any location across the world
+The SNTP Client requests the time from a public SNTP server from  any location across the world